johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Write a 1-2 sentence answer here:**

 For each machine there is a restrictive type that constrians what can be stored at a particular adress.
-Unions in C can store different data types in the same memory location can be defined with multiple data members but only one member can contain a value at any given time.
-Thus, the Union structure needs to be allocated to accommodate the worst-case (largest size) data member that it could store a value for, which in the example given in the excerpt is a long.
-The Align keyword thus handles the alignment of the blocks in memory as being able to accomodate long type data.
+Unions in C can store different data types in the same memory location which can be defined with multiple data members but only one member can contain a value at any given time.
+Therfore they need to be allocated to accommodate the worst-case data member that it could store a value for, which is a long, the largest data size.
+Align keyword handles long type datah and the alignment of the blocks in memory.

 ## Part 3 - Allocator building blocks